 So if you’re a snowbird, or planning a vacation out of the country, make sure you pack an emergency travel insurance coverage along with the rest of your essentials.

 OHIP Coverage for Out-of-Country Ontario Travelers Discontinued in January

-The Toronto Star reported upon one case of an Ontario resident who traveled to Florida and ended up in an emergency room.
+The Toronto Star reported upon one case of an Ontario resident who travelled to Florida and ended up in an emergency room.
 They ended up fine but with a $3,000 bill for a couple of hours of urgent care.
 Luckily for them, they actually had comprehensive travel insurance and OHIP out-of-country emergency health care coverage.
-Nobody expects to require unplanned medical services when traveling, so it's always wise to prepare.
+Nobody expects to require unplanned medical services when traveling, so it’s always wise to prepare.

 In countries such as the U.S., where one could argue that OHIP’s $400 a day for inpatient care would not provide adequate coverage, that makes now an excellent time to rethink travel health insurance.
 For instance, the Canadian Trade Commission, or CTC, found that about half a million Canadians travel to Florida in the winter, of which, only about one-third have bought extra travel health coverage.

 Where to Get Out-of-Country Emergency Health Care Coverage

 One unexpected bout of the flu or slip on the sidewalk could ruin your vacation budget, so we urge you to consider investing in a travel insurance policy.